top of page

 Adjunctive Therapy Considerations

 In parallel with SoftWave Therapy, the patient is undergoing perispinal etanercept (PSE) treatment for chronic post-stroke pain.
 Etanercept targets systemic and central immune modulation by inhibiting TNF-α, whereas SoftWave provides localized musculoskeletal stimulation.
-The two modalities appear complementary: etanercept addresses central sensitization, while SoftWave alleviates peripheral musculoskeletal dysfunction.
+The two modalities appear to be complementary: etanercept addresses central sensitization, while SoftWave alleviates peripheral musculoskeletal dysfunction.

 Safety and Regulatory Status